 A thriving rural community in a beautiful Area of Outstanding Natural Beauty, where the environment is recognised and respected as an asset.

-The purpose of the association is for members of the community to work together to promote sustainability and tourism, and market the area in order to sustain tourism and local businesses.
+The purpose of the association is for members of the community to work together to promote tourism and market the area in order to sustain tourism and local businesses.
 In so doing it seeks to maintain the unique character of this stunning and unspoilt coastal Area of Outstanding Natural Beauty.
-The 2011/12 committee consists of: Yvonne Heard (Acting Chair), Rosemarie Benning (Treasurer), Anna Dart (Secretary), Colin Martin, Elaine Hawkins and Dawn Robinson-Walsh (Social Media Secretary).
-We actively welcome new members, those interested in working with us and feedback, suggestions and advice from visitors and locals alike.
-Please don't hesitate to use the contact us page to get in touch.